 I barely left the house, and then I barely left my room, and then I barely left my bed.
 I bought a finger prick test and started obsessively monitoring my blood sugar, with the doctor’s words from Brazil echoing in my head—surely, if I could keep my blood sugar stable, I could avoid having another seizure, I could control my body, and then all of these terrible feelings would go away.

 When I was spending all that time in bed, I began researching anxiety remedies—and, because I’d been a journalist for years, I knew how to tell the reputable studies from the less so.
 I emailed best-in-class doctors and asked their opinions.

+Then, one day, I decided to put my knowledge to use in the kitchen.
 There wasn’t one thing that made my anxiety go away.
-The list is long, and it includes a lot of what I talk about on here, in my book, and in my podcast.
 I meditate.
 I work out.
 I make sure there’s structure in my days (this is HUGE).
 I eat food that balances my blood sugar, but I don’t check it obsessively.
 I see a therapist.

 But most importantly, as I got better, little by little, I got to the point where I could surround myself again with people.
 I learned so devastatingly the impact of isolation, and the extreme mental health consequences of loneliness, that fighting against it—in my life, in my work—became my life’s mission.

 Loneliness is the epidemic of the modern age but we’re all too busy with our work and preserving our self image to admit it, and to start fixing it.